Born in 1877, Jesse Livermore is possibly the most famous trader in history.

 At his peak in 1929, he was worth $100 million.
 Ultimately, he lost his entire fortune when he broke his trading rules.

-Still, there are valuable lessons to be learnt from Jesse Livermore’s trading experience.
+Still, there are valuable lessons to be learned from Jesse Livermore’s trading experience.

 Jesse Livermore’s 25 Trading Lessons

 1. Watch the market leaders.

 Watch the market leaders, the stocks that have led the charge upward in a bull market.

 That is where the action is and where the money is to be made.
 As the leaders go, so goes the entire market.

 If you cannot make money in the leaders, you are not going to make money in the stock market.
 Watching the leaders keeps your universe of stocks limited, focused, and more easily controlled.